EBXFS15/uvc-from-bbb-sources/README.md

 # MODIFIED UVCVIDEO DRIVER

 In orer to have an insight into the details of the UVCVIDEO driver a measurement procedure has been defined (see EyeTrackerQT project).
-This project includes all soruces needed to get a modified UVCVIDEO driver that could be used in combination with th e EyeTrackerQT project.
+This project includes all soruces needed to get a UVCVIDEO driver with the neede modifications to interact with the the EyeTrackerQT project.
+For ease of use the binaries of the modules have been added to the porject.
+The modules were cross compiled for the standard distribution as defined in the Lab 1-1 Embedded Linux configuration (linux-dev-am33x-v3.18).

 Preconditions is:
 * Hardware: EBX-BBB-KIT with Chipsee board